Contribution starting at $3,650

 Survey forest trees

-Walk through the forests of Banao as you identify and document tree species, measure canopy coverage, and look for indications of human impact.
+Walk through Banao’s forests as you identify and document tree species, measure vegetation structure, and look for indications of human impact.

 Community engagement